umairsarwar325/Next_JS-WhatsApp-Clone/README.md

 # Next.js WhatsApp Clone with Notes

-This project is a clone of WhatsApp built using Next.js for the frontend and Express.js for the server.
+This project is a clone of WhatsApp built using Next.js for the frontend, Express.js for the server and Prisma with MongoDB for database.

 ## Table of Contents